kozraf/TFstate_secure/README.md

 ## Jenkins

-While creating jenkins pipeline - make sure you choose:
+Create a new item, name it, choose pipeline, make sure you choose:

 "This project is parameterized"